omonimus1/SEM_group_project/README.md

 ## Goal of the SEM assessment

-* Work in team using scrum methology
+* Work in team using scrum methodology
 * Apply modern software enginnering methods
 * Use Github, Zum and other DevOps tools (as Docker and IntelliJ)